annajung/katacoda_example/grace-hopper-celebration-2020/bio.md

  Prior to joining SAP, Anna worked in an extreme programming environment developing high performance microservices using Spring and Apache Geode.

- Her latest focus are contributing to open source projects, learning about developer advocacy, and programming in go.
+ Her latest focus is contributing to open source projects, learning about developer advocacy, and programming in go.

- In her free time, Anna enjoys attending film festivals 🎬 and sketchnoting ✍️
+ In her free time, Anna enjoys attending film festivals 🎬 and drawing sketchnotes ✍️

 - [Twitter](https://twitter.com/antheajung)
 - [LinkedIn](https://www.linkedin.com/in/antheajung)